skalenetwork/skale-consensus/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

+SKALE consensus utilizes multiple block proposers.
+Block proposers distribute proposals to nodes and
+collect a BLS-signature based data availability proofs.
+An Asynchronous Binary Byzantine Agreement is then executed for each block proposal to reach consensus on whether it is data-available.
+If multiple block proposals are known to be data-available, a BLS-based common coin is used to select the winning proposal that is committed to the chain.

 SKALE Consensus uses an Asynchronous Binary Byzantine Agreement (ABBA) protocol.
 The current implementation uses ABBA from Mostefaoui *et al.* In general, any ABBA protocol can be used so long as it has the following properties:

 - Network model: protocol assumes asynchronous network messaging model.